RomansWorks/PCombinator/README.md

 A handy tool for building, manipulating and evaluating prompts in both development and production.

-1. Generate variations of prompts for large language and vision models, and evaluate the effectiveness of each particle in the variation.
+🎯 Generate variations of prompts for large language and vision models, and evaluate the effectiveness of each particle in the variation.
 With it you can systematically optimize your prompts.

-2. Combine prompts from hierarchical ingredients at runtime, for example when different invocations of a model require slightly different prompts, retrieval augmentation, and more.
+🎯 Combine prompts from hierarchical ingredients at runtime, for example when different invocations of a model require slightly different prompts, retrieval augmentation, and more.

 Some examples of questions you can easily test using PCombinator:

-- Is giving a an example (few shot) to the prompt contributes to effectiveness?
+✅ Is giving a an example (few shot) to the prompt contributes to effectiveness?
-- Is a specific example or combination of examples better than the others?
+✅ Is a specific example or combination of examples better than the others?
-- Is this additional instruction helpful?
+✅ Is this additional instruction helpful?
-- Is putting the examples before the rules or instructions better, or is it vice versa? (also see (article)[https://arxiv.org/pdf/2402.08939.pdf)])
+✅ Is putting the examples before the rules or instructions better, or is it vice versa? (also see (article)[https://arxiv.org/pdf/2402.08939.pdf)])
-- Which delimiter is the best for separating examples? (also see [])
-- Does Chain of Though (CoT) help or just cost more?
+✅ Which delimiter is the best for separating examples? (also see []) ✅ Does Chain of Though (CoT) help or just cost more?
-- Does the order of the examples matter?
+✅ Does the order of the examples matter?
-- Do I need this many examples?
+✅ Do I need this many examples?
-- Should I use an instructive language or a more conversational one?
+✅ Should I use an instructive language or a more conversational one?
-- Is a certain role for the model biases it better than another role?
+✅ Is a certain role for the model biases it better than another role?
-- Which terms in a text2image prompt contribute more to the effectiveness of the prompt?
+✅ Which terms in a text2image prompt contribute more to the effectiveness of the prompt?
-- Combine prompt injection techniques to evaluate how malicous users can exploit the model and overcome protections. (also see (article)[https://arxiv.org/abs/2401.03729])
+✅ Combine prompt injection techniques to evaluate how malicous users can exploit the model and overcome protections. (also see (article)[https://arxiv.org/abs/2401.03729])

 There are two parts to the library, each can be used independently:
-1. The Combinators (arranged in a tree): which generate the prompts.
+1. The **Combinators** (arranged in a tree): which generate the prompts.
-2. The Evaluator: which evaluates the effectiveness of the prompts.
+2. The **Evaluator**: which evaluates the effectiveness of the prompts.
 This is work in progress.

 Some metrics that can be used to evaluate the effectiveness of the prompts:
-- The score given by a human or a model judge to the output.
+📈 The score given by a human or a model judge to the output.
-- Use existing labeled datasets and evaluators.
+📈 Use score on existing labeled datasets and evaluators.
-- The perplexity of the model on the prompt.
+📉 The perplexity of the model on the prompt.

 ## How to use it?